 The Advisory sessions are also key to help our teenagers grow and blossom.
 The FAA values a personal approach and each Middle School student is assigned to a faculty advisor.
 Each advisor acts as the student advocate and liaison between home and school for academic and non-academic issues.
 Advisors will (1) assist students with academic and social concerns, (2) assist the students with organizational skills and time management, (3) guide the students to become an independent and organized learner.
 This is a key element in preparing our students for High School and College.

 Every week, the students will practice their oral speaking abilities to become strong public speakers.
 Debates allow students to become more proficient in developing arguments, speaking, researching, reading, and writing skills.
 It promotes reasoning as well as communication skills.
 Whether based on current events, historical events or literature and reading circles, speaking skills are key to becoming a confident and involved citizen.

 Giving back, matters.
-At the FAA, we think that students benefit greatly – both academically and emotionally – from volunteering their time.
+At the French American Academy, we think that students benefit greatly – both academically and emotionally – from volunteering their time.
 When students get involved in community service, they not only help others, they learn about themselves.
 They get to interact with people who have vastly different backgrounds, they learn patience and empathy.
 They expand their worldview, and practice real-world skills that will help them succeed in high school and beyond: leadership, problem-solving, collaboration with others, time management, and communication.
 They realize how their actions can have a positive impact.
 They become engaged and responsible citizens.

-FAA’s students are encouraged to volunteer their time, energy and talent to their local, national and international communities.
+Our students are encouraged to volunteer their time, energy and talent to their local, national and international communities.
 In Middle School, community service becomes a requirement for Graduation.
 6th graders will volunteer 10 hours within the year, 7th graders 15 hours, and 8th graders 20 hours.
 Sharing with our communities is a key tenet of the FAA’s philosophy.